 Jean-Claude Van Damme’s movie career is strange.
 His breakout role was to do with being choreographed by Hong Kong movie professionals, but instead of duly capitalizing on what earned him attention, he went on to work with sub-par Westerners before only being choreographed by H.K. movie personnel when his career began to wane.
 An ignored example is Universal Soldier: The Return (1999).
 The final fight with Michael Jai White shows a suspicious leap in quality when the fight moves to a blue-lit room.
 The honour goes to Yuen Tak (a.k.a.
 Richard Hung).
 Enter the Dragon is proof that H.K. choreographers are better than Hollywood ones, but JCVD failed to take this into account for the few times that he choreographed his own fights.
 H.K. actors like Bruce Lee could get away with choreographing their own fights without looking self-indulgent.
 Despite the H.K. locations and talent, Kickboxer and Double Impact stand out for not making use of H.K. fight choreographers.
 Here are examples of JCVD movies which would have benefited from H.K. choreographers for reasons that make sense…

 Cyborg – Before 1988, Tony Leung Siu-Hung had already shown an interest in working with Westerners (as can be seen when looking at Cynthia Rothrock and Richard Norton in Wong Jing’s Magic Crystal).
-As such, he would really have been the perfect choice for a movie where the martial arts action is of such an intricate nature that you don’t pay attention to the low budget of what is supposed to be a science-fiction picture (Leung got away with this challenge in the aforementioned Jing production).
+As such, he really would have been the perfect choice for a movie where the martial arts action is of such an intricate nature that you don’t pay attention to the low budget of what is supposed to be a science-fiction picture (Leung got away with this challenge in the aforementioned Jing production).
 Tony would eventually work on American B movies.

 Double Impact – Stephen Tung Wai should have been the choreographer since he had already proven to have experience in gun control on John Woo’s A Better Tomorrow and Wong Jing’s Crocodile Hunter.
 JCVD was already taking on enough responsibility by playing twins, but being the fight choreographer was an example of biting off more than he could chew.
 It’s not like Jackie Chan having his cake and eating it too in The Twin Dragons.
 As a funny aside, the title of the latter is derivative of a 1986 Canadian martial arts movie titled Twin Dragon Encounter.
 That movie succeeds with its premise because of casting actual twins.
 This other movie of theirs is a combination of Chuck Norris and Chucklevision.

 Going by the negligible English words on the bottom half of the poster, it appears that the Japanese title of Universal Soldier was Spirit of the Future.
 Such a title would only have reaped maximum benefits if JCVD and Dolph Lundgren were choreographed by Tony Ching Siu-Tung i.e. the most marvelous maestro when it comes to wirework.
 The cyborg premise would actually have allowed for Tony’s penchant for undercranking and broken laws of gravity.